shareresearchteam/OverTrack/README.md

 Alter numberOfChildrenPlusRobot variable to the number of children in the play group + 1 for the robot

 To run:
-python3 ROITrackerFullFrames.py --video videos/video_name.video_type --tracker csrt --type (define aruco type)
+python3 ROITrackerFullFrames.py --video videos/video_name.video_type --tracker csrt

+for the aruco file, add parameter --type (define aruco dictionary type)